PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 EKS cluster must have the above addons and ingress for the ease of installation of spatial-analytics Helm Chart.

 > Note: You should run this command in your shell to connect to EKS cluster:
-> `` aws eks --region [aws-region] update-kubeconfig --name [cluster-name] ``.
+> `` aws eks --region [aws-region] update-kubeconfig --name [cluster-name] ``
-> This will update your local copy EKS cluster configuration.
+> This will update your local copy of EKS cluster configuration.

 ## Step 3: Download Spatial Analytics Docker Images